This post is sponsored by Left Field Farms but the content and opinions expressed here are my own. #LeftFieldFarms

 Left Field Farm’s coffee creamers are made with simple, real ingredients.
 Their coffee creamers are only made with real cream, real sugar, and real milk.
 There are no artificial flavors or colors, they’re made from cows not treated with rBST, and they’re Non-GMO Project verified.

 - 1 cup Left Field Farms Coffee Creamer

 - 1/2 bag Ice

-- To get started you’ll take a gallon size Ziploc bag and fill halfway with ice.
-Add 1/2 cup of rock salt to ice.
+- To get started you’ll take a gallon size Ziploc bag and fill it halfway with ice.
+Add 1/2 cup of rock salt to the ice.
 Mix it together well and set aside.

 - Place the quart size bag into the gallon size bag and seal tightly.
 Place a towel around the Ziploc bag.
 It gets really cold and this helps to protect little hands.

-- Have kids shake until mixture starts to harden.
+- Have kids shake until the mixture starts to harden.
 Could be up to 5 minutes.

-- Once ice cream mixture has hardened scoop it into a bowl or waffle bowl and have kids top with their favorite toppings.
+- Once the ice cream mixture has hardened scoop it into a bowl or waffle bowl and have kids top it with their favorite toppings.

 If you can't find Left Field Farms Creamer